 For the same system considered in Sec.~\ref{sec:groundstate}, Fig.~\ref{fig:fig8}(a)--(c) compares the electronic spectral function $A(E)$ [Eq.~\eqref{eq:ele_spec_f}] evaluated from truncated HP transformation vs. the exact one evaluated using localized spin operators.
-To set a reference point, in Fig.~\ref{fig:fig8}(a) we first consider the noninteracting electronic spectral function (black line) for electron--localized-spin interaction turned off ($J_\mathrm{sd} = 0$).
-For such a case, the available single-particle states are simply the eigenstates of the noninteracting tight-binding Hamiltonian $\hat{H}_\mathrm{e}$ [Eq.~\eqref{eq:elec_ham}] with single-particle energy levels $\epsilon_0$, $\epsilon_1$, and $\epsilon_2$, so that $A(E)$ consists of sharp peaks centered at $\epsilon_0$, $\epsilon_1$, and $\epsilon_2$.
-For electron--localized-spin interaction turned on (\mbox{$J_\mathrm{sd} = 0.2$ eV}), the exact $A(E)$ (red line) evaluated using localized spin operators is modified by exhibiting peak splitting [with respect to black line reference for $J_\mathrm{sd} = 0$] at energies $\epsilon_0$, $\epsilon_1$, and $\epsilon_2$.
+To set a reference point, in Fig.~\ref{fig:fig8}(a) we first consider the noninteracting electronic spectral function (black line) when electron--localized-spin interaction is turned off ($J_\mathrm{sd} = 0$).
+For such a case, the available single-particle states are simply the eigenstates of the noninteracting tight-binding Hamiltonian $\hat{H}_e$ [Eq.~\eqref{eq:elec_ham}] with single-particle energy levels $\epsilon_0$, $\epsilon_1$, and $\epsilon_2$, so that $A(E)$ consists of sharp peaks centered at $\epsilon_0$, $\epsilon_1$, and $\epsilon_2$.
+Upon turning on electron--localized-spin interaction (\mbox{$J_\mathrm{sd} = 0.2$ eV}), the exact $A(E)$ (red line) evaluated using localized spin operators is modified to exhibit peak splitting [with respect to black line reference result when $J_\mathrm{sd} = 0$] at energies $\epsilon_0$, $\epsilon_1$, and $\epsilon_2$.
 Also, few additional peaks around single-particle energy levels $\epsilon_0$ and $\epsilon_2$ emerge.